Jaiyantan/Phantom-shroud/README.md

 ## 🛡️ Overview

 **Phantom-shroud** is a security solution designed and built within a **24-hour hackathon** to protect users on public Wi-Fi networks.
 The system detects insecure networks, monitors for man-in-the-middle (MITM) attacks, and provides automated protection through VPN encryption.
-Taking inspiration from the **Wii-Secure** project, Phantom-shroud delivers an MVP implementation with core defence mechanisms: network inspection, threat detection, VPN tunneling, deception capabilities, and a real-time monitoring dashboard.
+Phantom-shroud delivers an MVP implementation with core defence mechanisms: network inspection, threat detection, VPN tunneling, deception capabilities, and a real-time monitoring dashboard.

 ### Key Capabilities (24-Hour MVP)